United Wireless

 United Wireless is a cellular telecommunications company in the United States, based in Dodge City, Kansas.

+United Wireless is a wholly owned subsidiary of United Telephone Association, Inc., a telecommunications cooperative founded in 1951.
+In 2005, United Wireless Communications, Inc. was started as a way of bringing the latest cellular technology to residents and businesses in the Southwest Kansas region.
+United Wireless sponsors many organizations and community events in Southwest Kansas, and is a title sponsor of the Hi-Plains League High School Basketball Tournament, as well as a major sponsor of the SPIAA League Basketball Tournament.

 In December 2014, EpicTouch of Elkhart announced that it would sell its Kansas cellular operations to United Wireless.
-A franchise agreement between United Wireless and the city of Liberal, Kansas has been proposed.
 It is a sponsor of the 2015 Pancake Day Talent Show in Liberal, Kansas.

-The United Wireless Arena in Dodge City, Kansas is named after the company.
+United Wireless is the naming rights sponsor of United Wireless Arena in Dodge City, Kansas.

-Add 1900MHZ band class 25 to United Wireless LTE network

 Unrelated British company

 An unrelated company with the same name in the United Kingdom was purchased in 2014 by Stadium Group, Hartlepool, United Kingdom.